 Types of Ankle Sprains

 There are several types of ankle sprains.
 Here is a brief description of the most common types:

 Inversion or lateral ligament ankle sprains occur when the foot is twisted inward.
 This affects the lateral (outside) ligaments.
 There are three ligaments making up the lateral ligamentous structures: the anterior talofibular ligament, the calcaneofibular ligament, and the posterior talofibular ligament.
 The severity of the sprain depends on which ligaments are injured.

 Eversion or medial ankle sprains are the opposite of inversion, and less common.
 They occur when the deltoid (inner) ligament is twisted outward.
 It is a strong ligament, and if injured it can frequently cause an avulsion fracture to the ankle.

 High ankle sprains are less common, and are caused by outward twisting of the foot and ankle.
 These types of sprains are usually the result of a high-impact injury, and are often missed initially.
 The pain is felt above the ankle joint.
 Learn more about high ankle sprains.

 Each of these sprains is graded based on damage done to the soft tissue structure/ligaments.
-Below is a guide to help you understand the grading scale used by podiatrists and doctors.
+Below is a guide to help you understand the grading scale used by doctors.